mgallo185/IT202-003/public_html/Project/Proposal.md

       - PR link #1 (repeat as necessary)
     - Screenshots
       - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)

+ - [ ] \(mm/dd/yyyy of completion) User with the role of “admin” can edit a competition where paid_out = false
+ -  List of Evidence of Feature Completion
+    - Status: Pending (Completed, Partially working, Incomplete, Pending)
+    - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+    - Pull Requests
+      - PR link #1 (repeat as necessary)
+    - Screenshots
+      - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)

   - [ ] \(mm/dd/yyyy of completion) Add pagination to the Active Competitions view
  -  List of Evidence of Feature Completion
     - Status: Pending (Completed, Partially working, Incomplete, Pending)